 A database is a collection of information in electronic format organized in a logical fashion.
 Some examples of databases you may encounter in your daily life are a telephone book, an airline reservation system, and files on your computer.

-Some examples of databases you may encounter when using the library are the EJC, the library's collection of full-text journals; ERIC, a database of education materials; and the World Wide Web, a collection of resources on the Internet.
+Some examples of databases you may encounter when using the library are the EJC, a database of full-text electronic journals; ERIC, a database of education materials; Films on Demand, a database of videos; ebrary, a database of electronic books; and WONDER a government database of healthcare information on the Internet.

 There is a record for each unique item in a database; for example, an article in the ERIC database or a book in the XPLORE Library Catalog, a database of materials the XU library owns.